-in the course of applying for a New Zealand visa (or a permit under the Immigration Act 1987), has made any statement or provided any information, evidence or submission that was false, misleading or forged, or withheld material information; or
+In the course of applying for a New Zealand visa (or a permit under the Immigration Act 1987) and you have made any statement or provided any information that was false, misleading, forged, or withheld material information; or

-has been, or is, a member of (or adheres or has adhered to) any organisation or group of people which (at the time of the person's membership or adherence) had objectives or principles based on:
+A member of (or adheres or has adhered to) any organisation or group of people which (at the time of the person's membership or adherence) had objectives or principles based on:

-in support of any application by another person for a New Zealand visa (or a permit under the Immigration Act 1987), has made any statement or provided any information, evidence or submission that was false, misleading or forged.
+In support of any application by another person for a New Zealand visa (or a permit under the Immigration Act 1987), has made any statement or provided any information, evidence or submission that was false, misleading, or forged.

 An immigration officer must not automatically decline residence class visa applications on character grounds.

 An immigration officer must consider the surrounding circumstances of the application to decide whether or not they are compelling enough to justify waiving the good character requirement.
-The circumstances include but are not limited to the following factors as appropriate:
+The circumstances include, but are not limited to, the following factors as appropriate:

-if applicable, the seriousness of the offence (generally indicated by the term of imprisonment or size of the fine);
+If applicable, the seriousness of the offence (generally indicated by the term of imprisonment or size of the fine);

-whether there is more than one offence;
+Whether there is more than one offence;

-how long ago the relevant event occurred;
+How long ago the relevant event occurred;

-whether the applicant has some strong emotional or physical tie to New Zealand;
+Whether the applicant has some strong emotional or physical tie to New Zealand;

-whether the applicant's potential contribution to New Zealand will be significant.
+Whether the applicant's potential contribution to New Zealand will be significant.